dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```go
   return words, images, err
 ```
 In functions like this one, with many return statements and several results, bare returns can reduce code duplication, but they rarely make code easier to understand.
-For instance, it’s not obvious at first glance that the two early returns are equivalent to `return 0, 0, err` (because the result variables `words` and `images` are initialized to their zero values) and that the final `return` is equivalent to `return words, images, nil`.
+For instance, it's not obvious at first glance that the two early returns are equivalent to `return 0, 0, err` (because the result variables `words` and `images` are initialized to their zero values) and that the final `return` is equivalent to `return words, images, nil`.
 For this reason, bare returns are best used sparingly.

 #### Exercises
 - **Exercise 5.5**: Implement `countWordsAndImages`.
 (See Exercise 4.9 for word-splitting.)